 Short Program for Professionals

-A one-week program designed for scientists, engineers, and photographers.
+A one-week program for scientists, engineers, and photographers in high-speed photography.